pnordahl/monorail/README.md

 function setup() {
   echo "Installing everything you need"
 }
+EOF
 ```

-Commands can be named any valid UTF-8 string, and are free to do anything a normal `bash` script can do: call external build tools, perform network requests, etc.
+Command names can be named any valid UTF-8 string, and are free to do anything a normal `bash` script can do: source other scripts, call external build tools, perform network requests, etc. One of the benefits of `monorail` is that it does not limit the build tooling you can use.

 ## Executing commands

 With the command script defined, it can be called with `monorail-bash exec`.
 This can be done in one of two ways:

-  * implicitly, from change detection
+  * implicitly, from the change detection output of `monorail`
   * explicitly, by specifying a list of targets

 ### Implicit

-When done implicitly, `monorail-bash exec` uses the same processes that power `monorail inspect change` to derive targets and execute commands against them.
-To illustrate this use the following (`SOME_EXTRA_VAR` just illustrates that context can be passed to entrypoint scripts):
+When done implicitly, `monorail-bash exec` uses the same processes that power `monorail inspect change` to derive changed targets and execute commands against them.
+To illustrate this use the following (`SOME_EXTRA_VAR` just shows that parent shell values can be passed to commands):

-	SOME_EXTRA_VAR=foo monorail-bash exec -c command1 -c command2
+	SOME_EXTRA_VAR=foo monorail-bash -v exec -c command1 -c command2

 ```
+Sep 10 07:34:07 monorail-bash : 'monorail' path:    monorail
+Sep 10 07:34:07 monorail-bash : 'jq' path:          jq
+Sep 10 07:34:07 monorail-bash : 'git' path:         git
+Sep 10 07:34:07 monorail-bash : use libgit2 status: false
+Sep 10 07:34:07 monorail-bash : 'monorail' config:  Monorail.toml
+Sep 10 07:34:07 monorail-bash : working directory:  /Users/patrick/lab/github.com/pnordahl/monorail-tutorial
+Sep 10 07:34:07 monorail-bash : command:            command1
+Sep 10 07:34:07 monorail-bash : command:            command2
+Sep 10 07:34:07 monorail-bash : start:
+Sep 10 07:34:07 monorail-bash : end:
+Sep 10 07:34:07 monorail-bash : target (inferred):             group1/Lockfile
+Sep 10 07:34:07 monorail-bash : target (inferred):             group1/common/library1
+Sep 10 07:34:07 monorail-bash : target (inferred):             group1/target2
+Sep 10 07:34:07 monorail-bash : target (inferred):             group1/target3
+Sep 10 07:34:07 monorail-bash : target (inferred):             group1/target1
+Sep 10 07:34:07 monorail-bash : NOTE: Ignoring command for non-directory target; command: command1, target: group1/Lockfile
+Sep 10 07:34:07 monorail-bash : NOTE: Script not found; command: command1, target: group1/common/library1
+Sep 10 07:34:07 monorail-bash : NOTE: Script not found; command: command1, target: group1/target2
+Sep 10 07:34:07 monorail-bash : NOTE: Script not found; command: command1, target: group1/target3
+Sep 10 07:34:07 monorail-bash : Executing command; command: command1, target: group1/target1
 Hello, from command1
 The calling environment is inherited: foo
+Sep 10 07:34:07 monorail-bash : NOTE: Ignoring command for non-directory target; command: command2, target: group1/Lockfile
+Sep 10 07:34:07 monorail-bash : NOTE: Script not found; command: command2, target: group1/common/library1
+Sep 10 07:34:07 monorail-bash : NOTE: Script not found; command: command2, target: group1/target2
+Sep 10 07:34:07 monorail-bash : NOTE: Script not found; command: command2, target: group1/target3
+Sep 10 07:34:07 monorail-bash : Executing command; command: command2, target: group1/target1
 Hello, from command2
 some data
 ```

+The majority of this output is workflow and debugging information, but it's worth noting a few key pieces.

-The requested commands were executed in the desired order and did what was expected.
+* commands were executed in the order specified by the `-c` options.
+* paths we specified as `depend` and `link` entries could have specified their own implementations of the `command1` and `command2` commands
+* paths that point to individual files cannot specify a command implementation (e.g. our Lockfile)
+* paths without implementations for `command1` and/or `command2` were noted and ignored

-Executing arbitrary functions against the changes detected by `monorail` has a number of applications, including:
+Executing arbitrary bash functions against the changes detected by `monorail` has a number of applications, including:

-  * executing commands against all projects you're currently working on, without specifically targeting them; `monorail` change detection ensures that for each changed target, the requested commands are executed sequentially
+  * executing commands against all projects you've modified, without specifically targeting them; `monorail-bash` ensures that for each changed target, the requested commands are executed sequentially
-  * running specific commands against all changed targets as part of CI
+  * running specific commands against all changed targets as part of CI (e.g. `check`, `build`, `test`, `deploy`, etc.)

 ### Explicit

 Manually selecting targets gives one the ability to execute commands independent of VCS change detection.
 Applications include:

-  * getting new developers up to speed working on a target codebase, as one can define all setup code in a set of commands and execute it against the target
+  * getting new developers up to speed working on a target codebase, as one can define all setup code in a set of commands and execute it against the target, e.g. a `bootstrap` command
-  * run any command for any target in the entire repo, at will
+  * run any command for any target in the entire repo, as desired

 To illustrate manually selecting targets, we will run the `setup` command we defined but did not execute previously.
-We will also use the `-v` flag to `monorail-bash` to instruct it to emit additional information.
-Execute the following:
+Execute the following (removing the `-v` to cut down on the visual noise):

-	monorail-bash -v exec -t group1/foo/bar -c setup
+	monorail-bash exec -t group1/target1 -c setup

 ```
-Jan 21 15:13:21 monorail-bash : 'monorail' path:     monorail
-Jan 21 15:13:21 monorail-bash : 'jq' path:          jq
-Jan 21 15:13:21 monorail-bash : 'monorail' config:   Monorail.toml
-Jan 21 15:13:21 monorail-bash : working directory:  /Users/patrick/scratch/monorail-tutorial
-Jan 21 15:13:21 monorail-bash : commands:           setup
-Jan 21 15:13:21 monorail-bash : targets:            group1/foo/bar
-Jan 21 15:13:21 monorail-bash : start:
-Jan 21 15:13:21 monorail-bash : end:
-Jan 21 15:13:21 monorail-bash : Executing command; command: setup, target: group1/foo/bar
 Installing everything you need
 ```

-Before running our defined `setup` command, `monorail-bash -v` has emitted the configuration it's using, as well as a workflow message `Executing command; command: setup, target: group1/foo/bar`.
+For more information, execute `monorail-bash -h`, and `monorail-bash exec -h`.

 ## Releasing

 `monorail` uses the backend VCS native mechanisms, e.g. tags in `git` as "release" markers.
+This creates a "checkpoint" for change detection.
+Without release tags, `monorail` is forced to search `git` history back to the first commit.
+This would be ineffecient and make change detection useless as all targets would be considered changed over a long enough timeline.

-When a release is performed, it applies to all targets that were changed since the last release.
+When a release is performed, it applies to all targets that were changed since the previous release (or the first commit of the repository, if no releases yet exist).

 First, let's commit and push our current changes:

 	git add * && git commit -am "update commands" && git push

-Assuming that target commands have been run to our satisfaction and we have committed all that we intend to, we can dry run a patch release with:
+Assuming that we have committed all that we intend to, and target commands have been run to our satisfaction (e.g. CI has passed for the merge of our branch), we can dry-run a patch release with:

 	monorail release --dry-run -t patch | jq .